BrendoAlmeida/Geminify/README.md

 - On-page Gemini model picker so you can swap between Flash, Pro, or tuned variants without touching the backend
 - A dedicated hub that clusters every liked track by genre so you can explore your library style by style before saving to Spotify

+### 4. Idea Lounge & Chat-to-Playlist Studio 💬🎛️

+- Switch to the new chat view when you want to brainstorm narratives or vibes with Gemini
+- Capture curated theme tags and song suggestions, then turn the chat history into a ready-to-save Spotify playlist
+- Inject context on the fly by sharing your liked songs or loading an existing playlist so Gemini can riff on what you already love
+- Track every response step-by-step and keep collaborating until the mix feels perfect

+### 5. Bilingual UI & Instant Song Previews 🌍🎧

+- Toggle between English and Brazilian Portuguese with the inline language switcher—no reload required
+- Preview suggested tracks without leaving the page, complete with mini player controls and clear reasons when Spotify can’t provide a clip
+- Enjoy consistent copy updates across the app as you switch languages, including live status banners and tooltips

 ## How It Works

 1. Connect your Spotify account